yannickseurin/crypto-book/src/cryptographic-notions/games-models-and-assumptions.md

 \[
  \advantage{\adv}{GAME}(\secpar) = \negl(\secpar).
 \]
-In the special case where the advantage of any algorithm is zero, one says that the game is *perfectly hard* (this is mostly used for [commitment schemes](crypto-book/cryptographic-notions/commitment-schemes.md) that can be perfectly hiding or perfectly binding).
+In the special case where the advantage of any algorithm is zero, one says that the game is *perfectly hard* (this is mostly used for [commitment schemes](./commitment-schemes.md) that can be perfectly hiding or perfectly binding).

-When we simply say that a game is hard, it usually means computationally hard (but this should always be clear form the context).
+When we simply say that a game is hard, it usually means computationally hard (but this should always be clear from the context).

 Hence, for a computationally, resp. statistically hard game, every ppt, resp. unbounded adversary "wins" with probability negligible close to 0 for a computational game and with probability negligibly close to $1/2$ for a decisional game.